Kajitii/TCSS305-Tetris/README.md

 TCSS305-Tetris
 ==============

 The Tetris project from TCSS 305: Programming Practicum class.
+It is built from the javax.swing library and has some local multiplayer capabilities.

 Copyright (C) 6/1/2013 Aaron Chen